Satwinder-stack/Stand-Speak-Act/README.md

 - **Personalized Content Filtering**
   Users can **filter articles based on their interests**, allowing them to focus on topics that matter most to them.

+---

+## Copyright
+© 2026 **StandSpeakAct**.
+All Rights Reserved.
+The platform, including its **design, structure, content management system, and source code**, is protected under copyright law.
+Unauthorized reproduction, distribution, or modification without permission is prohibited.